 Kangaroo care or kangaroo mother care (KMC) is the name given for carrying a newborn baby in continuous skin-to-skin contact; snuggled against their mother’s (or substitute carer’s) chest.
 Ideally the baby will also be exclusively fed breast milk.
 When carried in skin-to-skin contact with his mother, the newborn baby feels safe and calm and instinctively searches for the breast to latch and breastfeed.
 Not only is kangaroo care very helpful to breastfeeding success, it has many other advantages for the newborn by reducing stress and promoting healthy brain development—factors particularly important for the vulnerable premature baby.
-Kangaroo care is recognised as the best start in life for premature babies by the World Health Organisation recommends kangaroo care for low-birth-weight babies1.
+The World Health Organisation recommends kangaroo care for low-birth-weight babies1.

 Why kangaroo care?

 When can kangaroo care start?

 The sooner a baby can have kangaroo care, once they have received any urgent medical interventions, the sooner it helps their little bodies adapt to life outside the womb.
 Kangaroo mother care can stabilise babies faster than an incubator and provides the stimulation to their senses needed for healthy brain development such as feeling safe and warm, smelling and looking at their mother, tasting breast milk, or hearing their mother’s heart beat.
-Premature babies can begin to breastfeed from 28 weeks gestation but kangaroo care can get started before this, even while your baby still needs oxygen or intravenous fluids, and will help to get breastfeeding established earlier.
+Premature babies can begin to breastfeed from 28 weeks gestation but kangaroo care can get started before this, even while your baby still needs oxygen or intravenous fluids, and will help to get breastfeeding established earlier (Bergman, 2010).
 See Breastfeeding a Premature Baby for more information about breastfeeding.

 Advantages of kangaroo care

 #1 More stable

 In kangaroo care the feelings of safety and security provided by the mother’s body allow the baby’s body functions to regulate.
 In skin-to-skin care the baby’s heart rate, blood pressure and temperature stabilise, oxygen saturation is more stable, breathing is better with less episodes of apnoea, and baby experiences better quality sleep than in incubator care.
 And so a premature baby is less stressed and better able to digest food to grow 5 6 7.

 #2 More sleep